 Family HealthCare Network has partnered with First 5 Tulare County to establish the KinderCare program in Tulare County.
-This program serves 8,000 children per year offering oral health education, oral health screenings and free fluoride sealants to children 0-5 years of age throughout Tulare County.
+This program serves 8,000 children per year by offering oral health education, oral health screenings, and free fluoride sealants to children 0-5 years of age throughout Tulare County.
 We partner with local school districts and school programs to offer these services in the community.
-Education is also offered to pregnant women and in various communities during health fairs throughout the year.
+Education is also offered to pregnant women and during health fairs throughout the year in various communities.

 Ventanilla de Salud

-Family HealthCare Network operates the Ventanilla de Salud Resource Center located in Fresno, California’s Mexican Consulate.
-This unique program is a free program designed to help identify health services available in the local area and also provide information and education on a variety of health topics.
-The primary goal of the program is to prevent chronic disease, to promote healthy habits and to offer referrals to health services, like those offered at community health centers where individuals and families can establish a medical home and receive the health care they need.
+Family HealthCare Network operates the Ventanilla de Salud Resource Center located in Fresno, California.
+This unique program is offered free of charge to the public and is designed to help identify health services available in the local area and also provide information and education on a variety of health topics.
+The primary goal of the program is to prevent chronic disease, to promote healthy habits, and to offer referrals to health services like those offered at community health centers, where individuals and families can establish a medical home and receive the health care they need.
 The program serves nearly 200 visitors per day.

 My Health / My Kitchen

 Family HealthCare Network launched the “Mi Cocina, Mi Salud” (My Kitchen, My Health) health program to motivate families to fight against obesity and related diseases through nutrition education and dance therapy in the communities of Goshen, Ivanhoe, and Cutler/Orosi.
-The program is tailored for both the English and Spanish-speaking communities, has made a positive impact and continues to surpass its yearly goals.
-The program remains in operation thanks to volunteer community health workers/promotoras/es.
+Tailored for both the English and Spanish-speaking communities, the program has made a positive impact and continues to surpass its yearly goals.
+The program remains in operation thanks to volunteer community health workers and promotoras/es.
 Join us in the movement to create healthy change and learn how we can make a big difference in your community.